ztbcms/Element-table-grid/docs/md/quickStart.md

   },
   methods: {
     GetList () {
-      this.tableData = data.slice((this.pagination.pageNum - 1) * this.pagination.pageSize, this.pagination.pageNum * this.pagination.pageSize)
+      this.tableData = _data1.slice((this.pagination.pageNum - 1) * this.pagination.pageSize, this.pagination.pageNum * this.pagination.pageSize)
       console.log(this.tableData)
     },
     ResetList () {